jeroendesloovere/fork-cms-module-links/readme.md

 The links module is created for people who need to display some links to other websites on the internet.

 ### What are it's features?
-The links module has a lot of features allready builtin but there will be added some in the future.
+The links module has a lot of features allready built in but there will be added some in the future.
 Whenever I have some time to add some functionality, it will be added!

 * Linkcategories.
 * Show each category on a widget throughout the website by giving it a position through the pages system.
 * Show all lnks in a categorised way by adding the module to a page.
 * Organise the categories in the backend by drag 'n drop.
+* Automatic search for dead links (through cronjob)
+* Display dead links in a dashboard widget

 ### Some of the upcomming features
-* Linkschecker
+* Blogroll
 * Clickcounter
 * ...